MayGo/grails-scaffold-angular/README.md

 TODO
 =====

+* Add to functional test.
+Add failing create/update (domain has to have some constraints, can check with build-test-data build method and roll back if succeeds).
+* Create TestDataConfigInitial.groovy, with all domains, def i, and unique constraint.
+* Add version prop to edit view
 * remove Inform "Updated" "Created" (add delete/save functions to service)
 * list view "action" column with fixed with or fixed height if it helps
 * view should show mantToOne items, as readonly tags or  in view should be associations